davwamai/siloh-clustering/README.md

 The model workflow can be summarized as:

-1. **Autoencoder**: Trains on MLB player statistics to learn a compressed representation of the data.
+1. **Autoencoder**: Trains on MLB player statistics to reduce dimensionality.
 2. **k-means Clustering**: Categorizes the compressed data from the autoencoder into distinct clusters.
 3. **Prediction**: The model takes user-input statistics, processes them through the autoencoder, then assigns them to one of the clusters.